dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/query-state-store/query-sqlserver-store.md

 Dapr doesn't transform state values while saving and retrieving states.
 Dapr requires all state store implementations to abide by a certain key format scheme (see [the state management spec]({{< ref state_api.md >}}).
 You can directly interact with the underlying store to manipulate the state data, such as:

-- Querying states
+- Querying states.
-- Creating aggregated views
+- Creating aggregated views.
-- Making backups
+- Making backups.

 ## Connect to SQL Server